fiomfd/ATCM2025/README.md

 If you have a Google account, you can use Python + Jupyter Notebook at [![Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/fiomfd/ATCM2025/).
 Python is **NOT** required in your computer.

 #### How to use  Python + Jupyter Notebook at Google Colab
-- Import packages: Tap [ ].
+- Import packages.
 <img src="data/colab-1.jpg" width="750">

-- Run code and use slider: Tap [ ], and touch the slider.
+- Run code and use slider.
 <img src="data/colab-2.jpg" width="750">

 ####